Is Eyelid Surgery Right For You

 Most patients will look like they had surgery for about 1-2 weeks because of mild bruising and swelling.
 Intraoperative techniques and medications in combination with supplements given ahead of surgery help to minimize bruising and swelling.

-Are there alternatives, less invasive options to Upper and Lower Lid Blepharoplasty?
+- Are There Alternative, Less Invasive Options to Upper and Lower Lid Blepharoplasty?

 Some patients may be candidates for less invasive options to correct heaviness of their upper lids and puffiness of their lower lids if they are not ready for surgical intervention.
 A chemical browlift can be performed with strategically injected botox in the eyebrow area to give a 1-2mm lift of the brow.
 This can open the eyes slightly and can be combined with Ultherapy of the brows for a stronger effect.
 Injectable fillers can be used to camouflage the puffiness of the lower lids and treatments such as lasers, microneedling or chemical peels can improve lower lid skin texture and tone.
 While these treatments will not achieve surgical results, in certain patients they can be considered as an alternative to rejuvenation in this area.
 These treatments can also be combined with surgery for an even better result.

-The Fresh Face & Eye Difference: What Makes Us Unique
+- The Fresh Face & Eye Difference: What Sets Us Apart?

 At Fresh Face & Eye, we realize that the preventive care, anti-aging and skin maintenance options available can be somewhat overwhelming, for this reason, we encourage patients to ask questions and are always happy to provide them with the information they need to make the best choices.
 Furthermore, at Fresh Face & Eye, we believe that every patient should have access to treatment and product information without concerns related to being pressured into making an appointment or purchasing a product.